When applying lawn products like fertiliser and lawn seed by hand, it can be difficult to get an even distribution

 These are the two main types of lawn spreader available.
 Depending on your garden, and preferences, one may suit you better than the other.
-Both spread seed/fertiliser as you walk along with the unit.
+Both spread grass seed and fertiliser.

-A rotary spreader, sometimes referred to as a ‘broadcast spreader’, works by flinging fertiliser/seeds out as a rotator spins.
-These spreaders will allow you to cover larger spaces in less time; quite desirable if you have a medium to large size area.
+A rotary lawn spreader, sometimes referred to as a ‘broadcast spreader’, works by flinging fertiliser/grass seed out as its rotator spins.
+A rotary lawn seed spreader will allow you to cover more area in less time, quite desirable if you have a larger lawn.

-They are not generally as hard to push as drop spreaders, providing a lighter workout, and the speed of distribution is determined by your pace.
+Generally speaking, it’s not as hard to push a broadcast spreader as a drop spreader.
+The speed of distribution is determined by your pace.

-However, the application of a rotary spreader may not be as even as a drop spreader; there may be more product that lands closer to the unit and less nearer the parameters of its spreading reach.
+However, a rotary lawn spreader may not apply product as evenly as a drop spreader; there may be more product that lands closer to the unit and less nearer the parameters of its spreading reach.

-Drop spreaders offer a more accurate application than rotary spreaders.
-There are no flying seeds, or granules of fertilizer, whizzing through the air with these machines.
-If you have a smaller garden, or an area which is bordered by flowerbeds which you don’t want to treat by accident, these might suit you better.
+Drop spreaders offer a more accurate application than rotary/broadcast spreaders.
+There are no flying seeds, or granules of fertiliser, whizzing through the air with these machines.
+If you have a smaller garden, or an area which is bordered by flowerbeds which you don’t want to treat by accident, a drop lawn spreader might suit you better.

-Their placement is very uniform, as they will only drop seeds through the hole in the base of the unit’s hopper.
+Their placement is very uniform because they will only drop seeds through the hole in the base of the unit’s hopper.

-You’ll have a lot more control with a drop spreader, but it will take you longer to apply seeds or fertilizer to the whole space.
+You’ll have a lot more control with a drop spreader, but it will take you longer to spread seeds or fertiliser across a whole area.

-You can generally choose how slowly or quickly you wish the product to ‘drop’ as well, altering the density of distribution.
+You can generally choose how slowly or quickly you wish the product to ‘drop’ as well, by adjusting the variable settings and changing the density of distribution.

 This hopper is the container where the grass seed or fertiliser is unloaded from.